spacecatpixel/lokidocs/docs/Wallets/CliWallet/MofNMultisig.md

 address
 ```

-And each 3 parties of the multisig wallet should be shown the same address in their wallet.
+And each N people of the multisig wallet should be shown the same address in their wallet.

 ## Receiving

 ### Step 1 Fund The Multisig Account

-This is simple.
-Just send to the shared address.
+This is simple, just send to the shared address.
 You can send multiple times, just like a normal wallet.
 You can use payment ID’s as well, or generate an integrated address to receive funds.

 Best part, whomever is sending the funds won't be able to tell that the address belongs to a multisig wallet since it looks like any other Loki address.

 ### Step 2 Check Multisig Account Balance

-Just open the wallet and run the refresh command .
+Just open the wallet and run the refresh command.
 Once completed, all persons can verify that the funds arrived.

-**Person 1, 2**  & **3** can run the  command:
+**Person 1, 2**, **3** up to **N** can run the command:

 ```
 show_transfers